 Dealerships have always been a prime target for thieves and hackers.
-They have a large volume of high-dollar products available, and they gather a significant amount of consumer data in one place.
-It's easy to see why so many dealerships have been targeted in the past, and why dealers must remain vigilant when protecting themselves and their customers today.
-Here are three simple steps you can take to keep hackers at bay:
+That’s mainly because, besides having a large volume of high-dollar products available, dealerships typically gather a significant amount of consumer data in one place.
+Therefore, it’s easy to see why so many dealerships are being targeted by cybercriminals these days and why they should remain vigilant when protecting sensitive information against evolving cyberthreats.
+Since a cyberattack can have devastating and long-lasting consequences for a business, here are three simple steps you can take in order to keep hackers at bay.

-Cyber liability coverage is the number one way to insure your company against hacking.
-While there are many different coverage levels available, the most basic coverage guarantees that you will be protected against loss if your data is stolen.
-More importantly, this coverage protects against consumer lawsuits caused by data breaches up to a certain amount.
-Any company who collects sensitive customer data, such as that used for loan approvals, should have cyber liability coverage that is sufficient to cover the costs of repairing damage as well as settling suits with consumers when necessary.
+Because cyber liability insurance is designed specifically for data breaches and cyberattacks, it typically covers loss of income, cyber extortion, data restoration, extra expenses, including legal fees and fines, and other costs associated with cyber security threats.
+While there are different coverage levels available, the most basic types of coverage guarantees that you will be protected against loss, if sensitive information is stolen or accessed without your knowledge or authorization.
+More importantly, this coverage protects against consumer lawsuits filed after a data breach up to a certain amount.
+Any company who collects sensitive information, such as applicant data used for loan approvals, should opt for enough cyber liability coverage to at least cover the costs of a cyberattack and settle any lawsuits brought by consumers after a data breach.

 Train Your Employees